By Larry Gentry, President and CEO, cStor

 A complete strategy and rollout plan create a more durable, long-term security program that, when well executed, combines to produce a robust and sustainable security posture for the organization.
 Companies of all shapes and sizes should incorporate a centralized hub, including all the tools necessary to run a 24×7 SOC, into their plan to monitor their security posture.
 This is the new baseline to run and protect a company – it’s no longer a luxury reserved for only the largest organizations.

-Beyond creating a comprehensive SOC strategy, finding and retaining talent that can effectively and continuously monitor your environment is also now a necessity.
-Those resources need to have the skills to analyze and manage threat intelligence as it happens and conduct incident analysis in real time.
+Beyond creating a comprehensive SOC strategy, finding and retaining talent that can effectively and continuously monitor your environment is also necessary.
+Those resources need to have the skills to analyze and manage threat intelligence as it happens and conduct incident analysis in real-time.

 Unfortunately, there is a current skill shortage that is not likely to improve anytime soon.
-If you have a child going off college who’s not sure what they want to do, I would recommend you ask them to consider this field.
+If you have a child going off college who’s unsure what they want to do, I recommend you ask them to consider this field.
 There are hundreds of thousands of unfilled cybersecurity positions in the U.S. alone.

 Even if organizations can find and retain the right talent, the sheer cost and complexity of setting up a 24×7 SOC can be staggering.
 Here’s just a partial list of what you’ll need to do: